FAQ: Low-carb & keto

-A diet consisting of real, natural food is a great way to give both yourself and the baby plenty of nutrients to stay healthy and keep excessive weight off.
-However, we don’t recommend a strict low-carb diet, since it, in very rare cases, might cause a condition known as ketoacidosis.
+A diet consisting of natural whole food is a great way to give both yourself and the baby plenty of nutrients to stay healthy and keep excess weight off.
+However, we don’t recommend a strict low-carb diet, since in very rare cases it might cause a condition known as ketoacidosis.

-Our recommendation is that women make sure that they eat at least 50 grams of carbs per day when breastfeeding to stay safe from this rare complication.
+Our recommendation is that women make sure that they eat at least 50 grams of net carbs per day when breastfeeding in order to avoid this rare complication.

 Can healthy, slim people eat low carb?

 Yes, definitely.
-There will always be health benefits to eating real food and ditching refined food, sugars and starches.
-If you’re healthy and slim you can take a more liberal approach to your carb intake however.
+There will always be health benefits to eating minimally processed food and ditching refined food, sugars and starches.
+If you’re healthy and slim you can take a more liberal approach to your carb intake, however.